WORLD FOOD PROGRAM THIRD PARTY MONITORING PROJECT

 Third Contract with WFP:

 Following the successful execution of the second WFP contract, KABHUDA has earned a third contract for the provision of TPM services for the WFP project in 8 LGAs of Borno State.
-This contract commenced in September, 2018 and will be completed in January, 2019.
+This contract commenced in September, 2018 and was completed in December, 2018.